Dover, New Hampshire: Geography and transportation

 According to the United States Census Bureau, the city has a total area of 75.2 km2, of which 69.2 km2 are land and 6.0 km2 are water, comprising 7.97% of the city.
 Dover is drained by the Cochecho and Bellamy rivers, both of which flow into the tidal Piscataqua River, which forms the city's eastern boundary and the New Hampshire–Maine border.
 Long Hill, elevation greater than 300 ft above sea level and located 3 mi northwest of the city center, is the highest point in Dover.
 Garrison Hill, elevation approximately 290 ft, is a prominent hill rising directly above the center city, with a park and lookout tower on top.
 The average elevation above sea level in Dover is 49 ft.

 The city is crossed by New Hampshire Routes 4, 9, 16 (the Spaulding Turnpike), 108, and 155, plus U.S. Route 4.
 It is bordered by the town of Newington to the south (across the inlet to Great Bay), Durham to the south across from where the Bellamy River meets the inlet to Great Bay, Madbury to the southwest, Barrington and Rochester to the northwest, and Somersworth and Rollinsford to the northeast.
 South Berwick, Maine, lies to the northeast, across the tidal Salmon Falls River, and Eliot, Maine, is to the east, across the Piscataqua River.

-The Cooperative Alliance for Seacoast Transportation (COAST) operates a publicly funded bus network in Dover and surrounding communities in New Hampshire and Maine.
-C&J Bus Lines is a private intercity bus carrier currently connecting Dover with Boston's South Station and Logan Airport, as well as New York City (via Midtown Manhattan's Port Authority Bus Terminal).
+The Cooperative Alliance for Seacoast Transportation operates a publicly funded bus network in Dover and surrounding communities in New Hampshire and Maine.
+C&J Bus Lines is a private intercity bus carrier currently connecting Dover with Boston's South Station and Logan Airport, as well as New York City's Port Authority Bus Terminal.
 Wildcat Transit, operated by the University of New Hampshire, provides bus service to Durham, which is free for students and $1.50 for the public.
 Amtrak's Downeaster train service stops at the Dover Transportation Center with service to the Portland Transportation Center, Boston's North Station, and intermediate stops.